DeannaCarina/CI-MP-1/readme-files/UX.md

 <strong>As a company in partnership with <em>Travel Caribbean</em> I want to...</strong>
 <ol>
     <li>Ensure that <em>Travel Caribbean</em> is a company with good reputation that I can affiliate my own company with</li>
-    <li>Ensure that any comission paid to <em>Travel Caribbean</em> will result in a guarenteed flow of customers to my own company for guaranteed future revenue</li>
+    <li>Ensure that any commission paid to <em>Travel Caribbean</em> will result in a guarenteed flow of customers to my own company for guaranteed future revenue</li>
-    <li>Have a fast and easy way to contact <em>Travel Caribbean</em> to discuss partnership terms and comission fees</li>
+    <li>Have a fast and easy way to contact <em>Travel Caribbean</em> to discuss partnership terms and commission fees</li>
     <li>To have little competition with other external companies affiliated with <em>Travel Caribbean</em> that offer similar products to my own commpany</li>
     <li>Have any advertising via <em>Travel Caribbean</em> to be positive and promotional</li>
     <li>Have a fast and easy way for customers to be able to navigate to my own company's website via <em>Travel Caribbean</em></li>